-By disentangling various distinct interests that are often bundled together in a blurry and confusing way in copyright cases, Goold places an important set of questions on the agenda of copyright judges, legislators and commentators: Are these interests that copyright law does or should serve?
-If so, should that change the infringement inquiry and/or the application of the fair use doctrine?
-If not, how would unambiguously excluding a particular interest change current copyright practice?
+By disentangling various distinct interests that are often bundled together in a blurry and confusing way in copyright cases, Goold places an important set of questions on the agenda of copyright judges, legislators, and commentators: Are these interests that copyright law does or should serve?
+If not, how would unambiguously excluding them change current copyright practice?
+If, by contrast, copyright does or should explicitly embrace them, what changes could be triggered by unambiguously recognizing these interests, particularly regarding the infringement inquiry and weighing the fair use factors?
 Goold's article gives urgency and clarity to this important set of inquiries.

-83 Goold, Unbundling, supra note 1, at 1839 (quoting Lawrence Lessig, Free Culture: How Big Media Uses Technology and the Law to Lock Down Culture and Control Creativity 187 (2004)).
-Goold concedes in the footnotes that not all share this unhappy view of fair use.
+73 Goold, Unbundling, supra note 1, at 1837 (quoting Lawrence Lessig, Free Culture: How Big Media Uses Technology and the Law to Lock Down Culture and Control Creativity 187 (2004)).

-84 Rebecca Tushnet, Content, Purpose, or Both?
-90 WASH.
-L. REV. 869, 872-73 (2015) (discussing doctrinal improvements in the strength of fair use since Lessig wrote).
+74 Rebecca Tushnet, Content, Purpose, or Both?, 90 Wash.
+L. Rev. 869, 872-73 (2015) (discussing doctrinal improvements in the strength of fair use since Lessig wrote).